vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 # Introduction

-RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}} introduces a framework for the transfer of YANG notifications over HTTPS using JSON and XML encoding schemes.
-This document extends RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}} by introducing CBOR encoding for event notifications over HTTPS in addition to the existing encoding schemes.
+This document introduces a CBOR encoding scheme for event notifications over HTTPS by using the framework proposed in {{!I-D.draft-ietf-netconf-https-notif-15}} which supports transfer of YANG notifications over HTTPS using JSON and XML encoding schemes.

-In RFCXXXX, the capabilities HTTP-target resource allows a publisher to retrieve supported encoding formats via a GET request, while the relay-notification resource enables the publisher to send YANG notifications via POST requests.
+In {{!I-D.draft-ietf-netconf-https-notif-15}}RFCXXXX, the capabilities HTTP-target resource allows a publisher to retrieve supported encoding formats via a GET request, while the relay-notification resource enables the publisher to send YANG notifications via POST requests.
 These requests and responses use different content types based on the selected encoding scheme.
+This document defines support for using CBOR encoding as mentioned in section 1 of {{!I-D.draft-ietf-netconf-https-notif-15}}

-CBOR offers a more efficient and compact representation of YANG notifications.
+CBOR offers an efficient and compact representation of YANG notifications.

-This document provides description and examples of the GET and POST request and reply encoded in CBOR
+Examples of the GET and POST request and reply encoded in CBOR are also provided.

 # Conventions and Definitions